spinningtopsofdoom/madison-meetup-datomic-demo/meetup/bonus/01-bonus.md

+# Bonus Round

+!SLIDE

-Entities can be navigated like objects
+# Entities can be navigated like objects

     @@@clojure
     (def alice